MattRaja/court_chatbot/README.md

-Simple chatbot for retrieving information about American court cases using Pinecone
+Simple chatbot for retrieving information about American court cases using Pinecone and LangChain

 Frontend is run with Streamlit